-The executive committee of the county or regional council assembly (landstingsstyrelsen for county councils and regionstyrelsen for regions) is appointed for four years by the county or regional council assembly based on the share of seats obtained by each party within the assembly.
+The executive committee (landstingsstyrelsen for county councils and regionstyrelsen for regional councils) is appointed for four years by the county or regional council assembly based on the share of seats obtained by each party within the assembly.
 This executive body is responsible for the preparation and implementation of county or regional council assembly decisions.
 It also supervises the activities of the specialised committees, which are chaired by what can be considered in English as the "president" of the county council or region.